 Get Inspired / Asia / Thailand Three of Thailand's Most Unique Adventure Activities Krabi Tourism Board Krabi Tourism Board Share on email Print this article Share on Facebook Get Inspired / Asia / Thailand Three of Thailand's Most Unique Adventure Activities story by: House of Travel The appeal of Thailand runs deeper than its verdant forests, bustling nightlife and effortlessly beachy culture.
 The unique activities this country offers provide more than enough incentive to board a flight and head over to this Southeast Asia wonderland, where every turn presents a new adventure for you to discover.
 You could spend months at a time exploring Thailand and still not discover all there is to offer here, so set aside plenty of time during your travels to get adventurous in this enchanting land.
 Sea kayaking Why see the sights from the ground when you can take them in on water?
 Sea kayaking is the perfect way to explore nooks and crannies while getting a workout at the same time.
 Head to Krabi to kickstart your kayaking adventure, selecting a sit-on kayking from which you can glide effortlessly through mangroves, canyons, caves and a variety of coastal ecosystems.
 This is an eco-friendly way to travel and the small nature of kayaks means you can squeeze into tight places other watercraft can't reach.
 Take a guided tour through Ao Luck's canyons and mangroves or opt for its ancient limestone caves and hidden lagoons.
 Sea kayaking allows you to come face to face with wildlife such as kingfishers, little herons, crabs and even giant monitor lizards.
 This is an easy activity even for those who've never kayaked before, but you can expect it to be a bit more of a workout than your standard tourist activity!
 Waterfall abseiling There's abseiling and then there's waterfall abseiling.
 Imagine rappelling backwards down a cliff face in Chiang Mai, with refreshingly cool waterfall sprays washing over you.
 Make your way down 100 metres of limestone cliffs deep in the heart of the jungle and experience the thrill of being at one with the waterfall, while still being attached to the safety of an abseiling rope!
 Many different tour providers offer this experience, which will see you getting wet and working your muscles while taking in some of the most beautiful scenery around.
 The Tan Rattana Waterfall in Nakhon Nayok provides a particularly adventurous experience, with rocky cliff faces made all the more challenging thanks to the constant spray of the waterfall.
 Diving in Mu Ko Similan Diving itself isn't particularly unique, but when you add in a destination as exquisite as Mu Ko Similan you've got something truly special.
 The Similan island group is best accessed with the help of a travel agent or diving company, but it's absolutely worth it.
 Discover nine granite islands under the canopy of a tropical rain forest, complete with sandy beaches on which you can recline in between dives.
 The diving here is ranked as some of the best in the world, To the east, you'll discover hard coral gardens and sloping reef banks.
 Some also boast soft and fan corals with tropical fish darting around the environment.
 Diving here is fairly easy and relaxed, so it's a great spot for those less experienced divers.
 In the west, north and south, the currents are stronger and there are sunken granite boulders to explore, making for more exciting dive conditions.
 Swim through arches and tunnels and look out for massive fan corals.
 Stop at the Fourth Island to explore Mu Ko Similan National Park, which offers restaurants and accommodation.
 Stay overnight and enjoy the sunrise and sunset, making the most of as many dive opportunities as possible.
 Click here for Cheap Flights to Asia or HOT Thailand Holiday Deals Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Where should I go in Thailand?
-Read more Add or remove from Wishlist How to visit Thailand and eat like a king Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street CBD: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Inspire - October 2017 Read more Add or remove from Wishlist Where should I go in Thailand?
+Read more Done this?
 Tell your friends about it.